galmeida9/Software-Architecture-20-21/as-report.md

 ![Availability Architecture](report-resources/availability-architecture.png)

-To address this situation each time a user goes to the next question, we save it in the *Submit Answer* micro service as a "*final answer*", in other words, as the final answer of the student to a given question, so if he exits the quiz because he misclicked or his browser crashed, if he tries to reenter the quiz, from his final answers we can reconstruct where he left on the quiz, leaving him exactly where he left.
+To address this situation each time a user goes to the next question, we save it in the *Submit Answer* microservice as a "*final answer*", in other words, as the final answer of the student to a given question, so if he exits the quiz because he misclicked or his browser crashed, if he tries to reenter the quiz, from his final answers we can reconstruct where he left on the quiz, leaving him exactly where he left.
 To achieve this the **Rollback** tactic was used.

 ### 3.3 Tests
 In these tests we adapted the previous ones, such that 10% of the students get the quiz by qr code, answer to 2 questions and then "exit the quiz", after that they get the quiz by qr code again, and finally they answer to the last 3 questions.